NextronSystems/analysis-cockpit-manual/baselining/case-creation1.rst

 .. note::
-   Since the ``Event Assignment`` logic of ``Search Result`` cases cannot be modified, we do not recommend to use this method to create cases in bigger organisations.
+   Since the ``Event Assignment`` logic of ``Search Result`` cases cannot be modified, we do not recommend to use this method to create cases in bigger organizations.
    If you do not need to change the logic how events are assigned to certain cases, this is the best method to use.